 #OpDeathEaters matters because it owes much less allegiance to the institutions and figures embroiled in current investigations and is openly critical of the exercise of power to hinder open debate and curtail public inquiry.
 With numerous pathways already being utilized to expose the level of UK establishment abuse, the shift in scope within #OpDeathEaters, pointing to potentially international networks, is significant and a welcome challenge to those who seek to keep the light shining on as small a point as possible.

 The ability to amass transnational cooperation by committed activists and researchers has certainly resulted in significant political achievements under the name Anonymous in the past.
 How this Operation relates to ongoing struggles for justice in this area and whether the goals will be achieved will have to be figured out in practice and over time.
 Despite the many challenges ahead, any increase in the coverage and availability of information for the public is significant progress, undermining decades of deception orchestrated by those causing suffering and death for recreation.

-This deception has contributed to one of the biggest challenges to those fighting for justice, summarised succinctly by James Marsh (no relation to Heather Marsh), internationally recognised lawyer and victim’s rights advocate: “Our biggest challenge is often convincing a court and the world that the white middle class businessmen, with no prior record, was indeed a paedophile – a child rapist and a child molester.
+This deception has contributed to one of the biggest challenges to those fighting for justice, summarized succinctly by James Marsh (no relation to Heather Marsh), internationally recognized lawyer and victim’s rights advocate: “Our biggest challenge is often convincing a court and the world that the white middle class businessmen, with no prior record, was indeed a pedophile – a child rapist and a child molester.
 That’s something that we don’t want to accept.”